Meet the Critters

 Basil & Poppy

 Basil (tan) (2024) and Poppy (black) (2024) are both Lionhead rabbits.
+Lionheads are one of the smallest breeds, staying under 4 pounds.

 Basil is the digger in the group.
 More often than not he manages to throw out the majority of the litter box's paper shavings and ends up decorating himself with what looks like confetti.